 Dealing with your child’s service providers can be even harder when everyone else seems to be speaking a foreign language.

-The Team Up For your Child workbook contains an extensive glossary of keywords and definitions of common terms you may encounter in dealing with doctors, schools, insurance companies, and social agencies.
+The Family Road Map guide contains an extensive glossary of keywords and definitions of common terms you may encounter in dealing with doctors, schools, insurance companies, and social agencies.
 Knowing the right terminology can be the key to helping your child get the right services.

 Accommodations and modifications (Education): Changes made in a regular education program to help a child make educational progress.
 Children must meet certain criteria to be eligible for these changes (See 504 Plan).